authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

-distinct Brand Indicator per domain, or decline to publish a Brand Indicator for specific messages, but is unable to easily add BIMI-Selector headers to the relevant outbound mail, the BIMI assertion record may include the tag lps=true (local-part selector).
+distinct Brand Indicator per domain, or decline to publish a Brand Indicator for specific messages, but is unable to easily add BIMI-Selector headers to the relevant outbound mail, the BIMI assertion record may include the tag lps= (local-part selector).
+The following are examples including string
+prefixes:

+    lps=

+    lps=brand-indicator-

+    lps = brand-one-noreply , brand-two-noreply

-If this tag is present then a supporting MBP MUST perform the following actions.
+If the lps= tag is present then a supporting MBP MUST perform the following actions.

  1 - Each time a BIMI assertion record is queried, either for the RFC5322 domain
      or for the Organizational domain thereof.

- 2 - Lookup the BIMI assertion record and check for the lps=true tag, if this is
+ 2 - Lookup the BIMI assertion record and check for the lps= tag, if this is
      not present then processing continues as normal.

  3 - Normalize the local-part of the sending email address using the following algorithm